Mokayed/Predicates-discrete-mathematics/README.md

 student(tom).

 ```
-<p>secondly, we wrote down some ideas for methods, that had the requirement of including facts and rules</p>
+<p>Secondly, we wrote down some ideas for methods, that had the requirement of including facts and rules</p>

 <ul>
   <li>get all information on a student</li>